Oregon's 3rd Senate district

 District 3 of the Oregon State Senate comprises southern Jackson County.
+It contains Oregon House districts 5 and 6.
 It is currently represented by Democrat Jeff Golden of Ashland.

 Election results

-District boundaries have changed over time, therefore, senators before 2013 may not represent the same constituency as today.
-From 1993 until 2003, the district covered parts of Washington and northern Multnomah counties, and from 2003 until 2013 it covered a slightly different area in southern Oregon.
+District boundaries have changed over time.
+Therefore, senators before 2021 may not represent the same constituency as today.
+From 1993 until 2003, the district covered parts of Washington and northern Multnomah counties; from 2003 until 2013, the district shifted to cover southern Jackson County; and from 2013 until 2023, the district boundaries only shifted slightly, covering more of Medford, adding the Applegate Valley, and losing Miller Mountain.

+The current district is very similar to previous iterations, only losing significant area north of the Applegate River.